ganyguru/TEMGUILESC/README.md

 # TEM GUI LESC

-## Steps to create the Windows Executable
+## Steps to create the Windows executable file

 1. Clone the repository into a directory of your choice